sisyyuan/ProII-Project/README.md

 Node number is added from row to coloum ------- cls.edgesList.append((i,j+cls.nrow))

-Feature concatenations of protein and drug are in the ProteinFeatures and DrugFeatures.
+Feature concatenations of protein and drug are in the ProteinFeatures and DrugFeatures.(from protein 1-1512, from drug 1-708)